kritpeach/TDEvaluation/README.md

 - Testing

 ### Authors
-- Krit Chernkwansri - Initial work
+- KritPeAcH - Initial work

 ### Acknowledgments
 All Tradition Chiang Mai staffs for the great taking care and giving the precious opportunity to learn and develop this software